-It’s unfortunate that probably no background check was required for alleged mass murderer James Holmes, who appears to have acquired the weapons used to kill 12 people and injure dozens more at a Colorado screening of the new Batman movie, Dark Knight Rises, legally without such a provision.
-Of course, odds are that nothing in Holmes's background would have revealed any warning signs – he has no criminal history, apparently – and so even had a check been run, it seems likely he would have been able to buy the guns he used last weekend.
+It’s too bad that one of those background checks was on alleged mass murderer James Holmes, who appears to have acquired the weapons used to kill 12 people and injure dozens more at a Colorado screening of the new Batman movie, Dark Knight Rises, legally.
 Now the industry and its investors are holding their collective breath, waiting to see whether the shooting spree will claim their profits among its victims.

 Michael Bloomberg, New York City’s mayor, has taken a firm stance, calling on both President Barack Obama and the Republican Party’s presidential candidate, Mitt Romney, to demonstrate some leadership on gun control issues.
 "This really is an enormous problem for the country,” he commented on MSNBC’s Morning Joe.
 “Where are they now and why don't they stand up?”
 (Both candidates have offered condolences to victims and to the families of the deceased; neither has made any forceful statements indicating they would take a tougher approach to gun control.)